adrisec/staff-tester/README.md

 	mail4@example.com name=Jane link=http://mailtophpfile.com?id=4
 ```
 Also if you add parameters, you must add them to every target added in your target list file.

+## SMTP Server
+If you don't know how to use a SMTP server, you can try this tool by using the free Gmail SMTP server ([check more info here](https://www.lifewire.com/what-are-the-gmail-smtp-settings-1170854))
+If you have a corporative mail, maybe you can use your own SMTP server.
+If you don't know how to do it, ask to your hosting provider.
+Otherwise, you can use any other SMTP services.
+A simple Google search can help you with this configuration.

 # Disclaimer